lsfusion/platform/docs/en/Properties_and_actions_block.md

     - `CHANGEABLE` calls the corresponding handler of the triggered event.
 Default value.
 It makes sense to use it explicitly only when another modifier is defined for the entire block but should not be applied to a specific property.
     - `READONLY` will either turn on the filtering mechanism or simply ignore the event when the user tries to change the property.
+    - `DISABLE` The property is not available for changing.
     - `SELECTOR` shows a dialog for changing the current value of the object (not the property value) when the user tries to change the property.
 Applicable only for properties with one parameter.

 - `SHOWIF propertyExpression`